Outlaws (band): Reunion (2005–present)

 For the 2010 tour, Dave Robbins returned on keyboards and Henry Paul was involved in a lawsuit brought about by Hughie Thomasson's widow, Mary, which alleged trademark violations.
 It was also stated on the website that the band would change its name to 'Henry Paul Band' if they were to lose the case, but to continue touring with the same setlists.
 In April 2011 the case was ruled upon in favor of Henry Paul, Monte Yoho and the co-defendants.
-They continue to touring and recording under the name Outlaws.
+They continue touring and recording under the name Outlaws.

-On July 30, 2012, it was announced on the band's website that "their first new album in 12 years" will be released on September 25, 2012, titled It's About Pride.
+On July 30, 2012, it was announced on the band's website that "their first new album in 12 years" would be released on September 25, 2012, titled It's About Pride.
 It was also accompanied by a separately released DVD documentary about the making of the new album, called Hidin' Out In Tennessee.
 Led by Henry Paul, the album was critically acclaimed.
-A few years before the album, Paul recruited an old friend from the Henry Paul Band, lead guitarist Billy Crain to join the band.
+A few years before the album, Paul had recruited an old friend from the Henry Paul Band, lead guitarist Billy Crain to join the band.
 Paul and Crain collaborated on writing many of the songs for It's About Pride.
 The final track was a cover of the Henry Paul Band song "So Long" from its 1979 debut album, Grey Ghost.

-In 2013, Billy Crain left the band group due to health issues and Steve Grisham, who performed on the 1986 album Soldiers of Fortune, rejoined as guitarist.
+In 2013, Crain left the group due to health issues and Steve Grisham, who performed on the 1986 album Soldiers of Fortune, rejoined as guitarist.

+In 2014, founding guitarist Herbie Pino died, leaving David Dix, Frank Guidry, Hobie O'Brien, and Phil Holmberg as the four remaining original members.

 In 2016, the Outlaws released a 2-CD concert set titled Legacy Live.

 In 2018, Dale Oliver (guitar), former touring guitarist with country band BlackHawk, replaced Chris Anderson.
-Paul and Yoho asked Anderson to leave due to several disagreements.
+Paul and Yoho had asked Anderson to leave due to several disagreements.

 Later in 2018, Monte Yoho took a break due to his health problems.
 At the time, drummer Jaran Sorenson joined the band.
-Yoho returned in 2019 and Sorenson also continued in the band.
-Outlaws have two drummers again, until Yoho retired in 2021, since which Henry Paul is the only original member.
-The band continue touring with Sorenson.
-Sorenson left the band in February 2022 and Michael Grando replaced him.
-In September 2022 Mike Bailey replaced Grando.
+But Yoho returned in 2019 and Sorenson also continued in the band, with the Outlaws fielding two drummers again, until Yoho retired in 2021.
+Since this time, Henry Paul is the only "classic era member" in the lineup.
+The band continued touring with Sorenson.
+But Sorenson left the band in February 2022 and Michael Grando replaced him until September 2022 when Mike Bailey came in for Grando.

-The band’s new album Dixie Highway was released in 2020.
+The band's album Dixie Highway was released in 2020.

-Steve Grisham retired in June 2021, after which he was replaced by Jeff Aulich.
+Steve Grisham retired in June 2021, after which, guitarist Jeff Aulich took over.
 Dale Oliver fell ill in the fall of 2021 and took a break from touring.
-Guitarist Jimmy Dormire is currently touring with Outlaws.
+Guitarist Jimmy Dormire is currently touring with the Outlaws.

+In September 2024, it was revealed Freddie Salem had died at the age of 70.

+Henry Paul's son, Henry "Little Hank" Paul IV, officially joined the Outlaws as the fourth guitarist and vocalist in 2025.